Summarizing Stream Data for Memory-Constrained Online Continual Learning: Introduction

 Continual learning (CL) aims to incrementally accumulate knowledge from a sequence of tasks~\cite{gu2022not,li2017learning,mccloskey1989catastrophic,ring1998child,thrun1998lifelong}.
 Due to the explosive data collection by modern vision systems, storing all the images of past tasks for full fine-tuning is impractical for both computation and storage.
 Such restriction results in \textit{catastrophic forgetting}, \textit{i.e.}, adapting the model to new tasks causes knowledge forgetting and performance degradation of previous ones~\cite{mccloskey1989catastrophic}.
 In this paper, we focus on the more challenging online class-incremental CL setting, where each task consists of unique classes, with no task identity~\cite{chaudhry2018efficient,chaudhry2019tiny}.
 Inside the task, the data is passed in a non-stationary stream, which can only be accessed once.

-Recent literature addresses the forgetting problem from the perspectives of dynamic model architectures~\cite{aljundi2017expert,fernando2017pathnet,rosenbaum2018routing}, parameter updating regularization~\cite{kirkpatrick2017overcoming,li2017learning,zenke2017continual}, pseudo sample generation~\cite{shin2017continual} and memory-assisted replay~\cite{lopez2017gradient,rebuffi2017icarl}.
+Recent literature addresses the forgetting problem from the perspectives of dynamic model architectures~\cite{aljundi2017expert,fernando2017pathnet}, parameter updating regularization~\cite{kirkpatrick2017overcoming,li2017learning}, pseudo sample generation~\cite{shin2017continual} and memory-assisted replay~\cite{lopez2017gradient,rebuffi2017icarl}.
 Among them, replay-based methods maintain a small auxiliary memory containing images from past tasks.
-By mixing them into the current training process~\cite{chaudhry2019tiny}, it provides direct contact of past knowledge.
+By mixing them into the current training process~\cite{chaudhry2019tiny}, it provides direct accessibility to the past knowledge.
 Such a scheme brings stable performance improvements on relatively small computational overhead.
-Many efforts have been made on improving the training schemes to have more compact connections to the memory~\cite{mai2021supervised,zhangsimple}.
+Many efforts have been made on improving the training schemes to better leverage the memory~\cite{mai2021supervised,zhangsimple}.
 However, the informativeness of samples in the memory remains under-investigated.

 Under circumstances with restricted storage space, the information carried by each sample in the memory becomes critical to the replay effects.
 There are some works devoted to selecting proper data from the stream for the memory~\cite{aljundi2019gradient,shim2021online}.
 But by only employing a small amount of original images, the storage space is still underutilized.
+Efficiently condensing more information into the memory poses a challenging yet promising direction for further enhancing online continual learning.